If you are reading this post, I know exactly where you are at mentally. I was in the exact same spot wondering if I should get a chinchilla.

 Reason #11-Chinchillas Love You and Recognize You

-Finally, on this list is the pure fact that your chinchilla does love you and, 100% recognizes you as the owner.
+Finally, on this list is a pure fact that your chinchilla does love you and, 100% recognizes you as the owner.

 I knew this immediately by the difference in attitude my 1-year old female chinchilla displays when she sees me as opposed to when she sees my son or even my wife.